dev-academy-programme/concepts/server/express.md

 ### Responding with a string

 Responding to a client request is often just a matter of using the `res` parameter.
 This is a Node.js response object that is provided through Express.
-The following is a simple web server that only responds with "Hello world" when a `GET` request is made to the root of the application, which is listening on port 3000.
+The following is a simple web server that only responds with "Hello world" when a `GET` request is made to the root of the application.
+It listens for connections on port 3000.

 ```js
 // server.js